 The Elementary Teacher Preparation Program earns undergraduates a teaching license for kindergarten through sixth grade, and a Minor in Education from Duke.
 Our program prepares you for the critical thinking and decision-making that will be required of as a caring and reflective educator in K-6 classrooms.
 You will gain knowledge and skills needed to address the changing needs of elementary children and their families.
 Our curriculum includes work in technology-rich environments with diverse student populations.

 Requirements – 8 Courses

 In addition to the courses needed to fulfill your major, you must take the following:

-- One course in Psychology (PSY) (e.g. Developmental or Introductory)
+- One additional course in Psychology (e.g. Developmental)

-- EDUC 420 Elementary School Teaching Internship (student teaching; offered only in the spring of the senior year; counts for two course credits)
+- EDUC 420: Elementary School Teaching Internship (student teaching during spring of the senior year; counts for two course credits)